Louis Jadot - Gevrey Chambertin 2017

 Nose

-Aromas of ripe red and black fruits, spices, then animal notes of musk and fur as it ages.
+Aromas of ripe red and black fruits and spices, followed by animal notes of musk and fur as it ages

 Silky, full-bodied, tannic, and well-balanced